TM-Vision/tm-digital-robot-publish/exts/tmrobot.digital_robot/docs/README.md

 # TM Digital Robot Extension [tmrobot.digital_robot]

-TM Digital Robot Extension is a robot simulation tool that allow developers control virtual robot by TMSimulation(TMflow), robot controller.
-Developers can easily learn how control robot motion and vision applications in the virtual environment of Isaac Sim, without the need for a physical robot.
-The complex communication between TMRobot and Isaac Sim has been simplified with pre-built Monition and Vision interfaces, allowing developers to avoid handling intricate integration tasks.
+TM Digital Robot Extension is a simulation tool that enables developers to control virtual robots using TMSimulation(TMflow).
+It simplifies robot motion and vision application learning in Isaac Sim's virtual environment, eliminating the need for a physical robot.
+Pre-built Motion and Vision interfaces handle complex communication between TMRobot and Isaac Sim, streamlining integration tasks.